kapalakiran/automation/README.md

-# Amazon, Flipkart & Trip Advisor Applications Automation
+Flipkart Automation

-# Project Description
+Project Description

-This project deals with automating the Amazon, Flipkart & Trip Advisor's functionalities.
+This project deals with automating the Flipkart Application's functionalities.
+Test Cases are added to verify search, verify filter and verify add to cart functionalities.
-There are two Test Cases in this project -
-1. To fetch the iPhone XR (64GB) - Yellow in Amazon & Flipkart and then compare it
-2. To search and select trip write a review, perform overall rating, write review, select all hotel reviews & click on submit you review checkbox in trip advisor application

-# Project Description
+Project Description
-Web Application testing done using : Selenium Webdriver Programming Language used : Java
-Design Pattern : Page Object Model with Page Factory Build Management Tool : Mavane
-Framework, Annotations and Execution : TestNG
+Web Application testing done using : Selenium Webdriver Programming Language used : Java Design Pattern : Page Object Model with Page Factory Build Management Tool : Mavane Framework, Annotations and Execution : TestNG

-# source packages
+source packages

-1. src/main/java -
+src/main/java -

 It has the following packages -

 a. com.util

    This package has all the driver intialisation, wrapper functions like click,enterText etc.,report functions etc.
    It also has Test data generation functions & excel functions
-    b. com.web.pages.amazon
-    c. com.web.pages.flipkart
+b. com.web.pages.flipkart
-    d. com.web.pages.tripadvisor

-          The above 3 packages are having the page object model classes and functions, validations etc.
+   It has all the page object model classes and functions, validations etc. src/test/java

-2. src/test/java

 It has the following package -

-    a. com.web.classplus.testcases
+a. com.web.locus.testcases

-          This package has the test runner class with TestNG annotations.
+   This package has the test runner class with TestNG annotations. src/main/resources

-3. src/main/resources

 It has the following folder -

 a. prod - prod.properties

    Which contains url,other creds if required
 Other important files in the project are as follows-

-# testngxml/classplustestng.xml
+testngxml/flipkarttestng.xml

-         It helps us to execute the testcases
+     It helps us to execute the testcases pom.xml

-# pom.xml

-        It holds the dependencies required for the project execution
+    It holds the dependencies required for the project execution ExtentReports

-# ExtentReports

     It is the Open source reporting library used to depict the results of the test execution